dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 You may find it surprising that the second choice works even though the Employee.java file is never explicitly compiled.
 However, when the Java compiler sees the Employee class being used inside EmployeeTest.java, it will look for a file named Employee.class.
 If it does not find that file, it automatically searches for Employee.java and compiles it.
 Moreover, if the timestamp of the version of Employee.java that it finds is newer than that of the existing Employee.class file, the Java compiler will automatically recompile the file.

-Note

-If you are familiar with the make facility of UNIX (or one of its Windows cousins, such as nmake), you can think of the Java compiler as having the make functionality already built in.
+Note: If you are familiar with the make facility of UNIX (or one of its Windows cousins, such as nmake), you can think of the Java compiler as having the make functionality already built in.

-4.3.3 Dissecting the Employee Class
+#### 4.3.3 Dissecting the Employee Class

 In the sections that follow, we will dissect the Employee class.
 Let's start with the methods in this class.
 As you can see by examining the source code, this class has one constructor and four methods: